Sequoya42/hugo/content/posts/reverse-fake-adobe-flash.md

 ### (What does this script do?)²

-After this we can launch the script to understand better how it works.
+After this we can launch the script to better understand how it works.

-Here the interesting outputs:
+Here's the interesting outputs:

 _MacOS version_
 ```